Working with Entities

 }

-Contributing entity fields across subgraphs
+Contributing entity fields across Connectors

 Any number of different subgraphs can contribute fields to an entity.
 For example, you may have both a products subgraph and a reviews subgraph contributing fields to a Product entity.

-The products subgraph may provide product data via a connector that orchestrates /products/ and /products/:id endpoints.
+The products subgraph may provide product data via a Connector that orchestrates /products/ and /products/:id endpoints.

 GraphQL